 Any deviation from the trend described above may then prompt investigation of your baby’s nutrition or breastfeeding practices.
 You baby’s weight and length measurements should be entered in a chart.
 This chart usually comes with your immunization card if you live in Nigeria.

 Each entry is benchmarked against the normal range for baby’s age within your society/race which is also usually shown on the chart.
 Looking at a chart showing a baby’s weight over time gives a more objective view of if your baby is being adequately nourished.

 Signs that your Baby is being Adequately Fed

 - Have 4 -6 wet diapers (urine) and 3-4 poopy diapers daily.
-Note that exclusively breast fed baby’s can go up to 3 days without passing stool at 3 months old.
-Formula fed babies can get easily constipated if you fail to follow the instructions for proportions of water to formula while preparing their meal.
+Note that exclusively breast-fed babies can go up to 3 days without passing stool at 3 months old.
+Formula-fed babies can get easily constipated.
+This happens if you fail to follow the instructions for proportions of water to formula while preparing their meal.

-- Gain weight in accordance to the normal range for his/her age and race as entered in the growth monitoring chart mentioned above.
+- Gain weight in accordance with the normal range for his/her age and race.
+Your entries will be entered in the growth monitoring chart mentioned above.

 See how to use a newborn check sheet to objectively assess your baby.